Lotus Elan: Collectibility

-1960s/70s Elans are now passing half a century old and, as a well respected Lotus and a fine example of Colin Chapman's design philosophy, are valued today as collectors' vehicles.
-In the UK they have an almost cult-like status among auto enthusiasts, commanding higher prices than elsewhere in the world.
+1960s/70s Elans are becoming 50 years old and are valued today as collectors' vehicles.
+In the UK they are highly regarded among auto enthusiasts, leading to higher prices than in other countries.

-An undocumented number of right hand drive (UK market) Elans have been privately exported to Japan, where they are admired by collectors.
-As with many English sports cars of the period there are dedicated enthusiasts around the world, especially in Australia, Canada and the USA.
+An undocumented number of right hand drive (UK market) Elans have been privately exported to Japan, where they are sought by collectors.
+As with many English sports cars of the period, there are enthusiasts around the world, especially in Australia, Canada and the USA.

-The simple design of the car, with nearly all parts being readily replaceable, makes it well suited for the collector market.
-New chassis, bodies and drive train components are all available.
-There are numerous suppliers of Elan parts and restoration services, worldwide.
-Conveniently, the fibreglass body is immune to rust.
+The car can be serviced with little specialist knowledge, and replacement parts are commonly available online.

 Current Values

 Current values vary widely around the world, so the following table provides approximate figures for the UK, based on condition.
 Early cars (S1 and S2) and Sprints are more highly valued than S3s, which are more highly valued than S4s.

 Generally, Drop Head Coupés have been more highly valued than Fixed Head Coupés and in the past it was not uncommon to convert FHCs to DHCs, making FHCs rarer.
 This has tended to stabilise the value of FHC cars.